mendix/docs/content/refguide/runtime-deployment.md

 * identifies the target environment and bound services such as database and file storage
 * if it receives a project in mpk format it initiates Mxbuild to convert it into mda format
 * it identifies the correct version of the Java Runtime Environment and pushes it to the environment
-* it identifies the correct version of the Mendix runtime and uses m2ee to push the Runtime Server to the environment, with a link to the project mda which defines the project
+* it identifies the correct version of the Mendix Runtime and uses m2ee to push the Runtime Server to the environment, with a link to the project mda which defines the project

 ### 2.7 Project MDA